-- 8. The SDF refused Petitioner's pleas for help.
+8. The SDF refused Petitioner's pleas for help.
 Instead, members of the SDF repeatedly beat and threatened Petitioner.
 Members of the SDF hit Petitioner in his head, back, and stomach.
 As a result, Petitioner suffered severe bruising and dizziness.
-One SDF soldier threatened to "put a bullet between [Petitioner's] eyes." - 9.
-After holding Petitioner in a cell for several hours, the SDF took Petitioner to - 10.
-Petitioner was blindfolded and his hands were tied when he was transported to - 11.
-The SDF held Petitioner in the second for between 24 and 36 hours.
+One SDF soldier threatened to "put a bullet between [Petitioner's] eyes."

+9. 9.
+After holding Petitioner in a cell for several hours, the SDF too k Petitioner to 10.
+10. Petitioner was blindfolded and his hands were tied when he was transported to 11.
+11. The SDF held Petitioner in for between 24 and 36 hours.
 While in the SDF again threatened Petitioner with death.
-An SDF fighter said to Petitioner, "You should be executed.
-We should kill you." - 12.
-From , the SDF brought Petitioner to a prison in a city he believes was Once again, Petitioner was blindfolded and his hands were tied when he was transported to - 13.
-In SDF continued to physically abuse and threaten Petitioner.
-Members of the SDF repeatedly punched Petitioner in the stomach.
-On one occasion, a member of the SDF grabbed Petitioner around the throat, held him up against a wall, and threatened to break his neck.
-The SDF held Petitioner in SDF for approximately two days. - 14.
-Petitioner continued to tell the SDF he was an American citizen and wanted to speak to U.S. government officials.
+An SDF fighter said Petitioner, "You should be executed.
+We should kill you."
+12. 12.
+From , the SDF brought Petitioner to a prison in a city he believes to .
+Once again, Petitioner was blindfolded and his han tied when he was transported to .
+13. 13.
+In the SDF continued to physically abuse and threaten Petitioner.
+Me the SDF repeatedly punched Petitioner in the stomach.
+On one occasion, a mem SDF grabbed Petitioner around the throat, held him up against a wall, and threat break his neck.
+The SDF held Petitioner in approximately two days ber of the tened to 1.4 14 D-44 14

+- 14. Petitioner continued to tell the SDF he was an American citizen and wanted to speak to U.S. government officials.
 The SDF fighters refused to believe Petitioner and said he did not look like an American.
 Petitioner told the SDF that "not all Americans [were] white or [had] blue eyes."
 The SDF also said there were no Americans around to help him. - 15.
 Finally, Petitioner persuaded the SDF that he was an American citizen by providing his social security number.
 The SDF then notified U.S. forces that he was in SDF custody. - 16.
-U.S. forces took custody of Petitioner from the SDF in state of and brought him to a safe house nearby, where U.S. agents interrogated him almost continuously for two days. - 17.
+U.S. forces took custody of Petitioner from the SDF in and brought him to a safe house nearby, where U.S. agents interrogated him almost continuously for two days. - 17.
 U.S. forces then transported Petitioner, blindfolded and shackled, by helicopter to the detention facility in Iraq where Petitioner remains today. - 18.
-During multiple interrogations by the United States, Petitioner denied that he was an ISIS fighter, explained he was fleeing Syria for his safety, and pleaded for the assistance of his government. - 19.
-Petitioner told U.S. officials that he was fleeing Syria to travel to safety and the U.S. embassy in Istanbul.
+During multiple interrogations by the United States, Petitioner denied that he was an ISIS fighter, explained he was fleeing Syria for his safety, and pleaded for the assistance of his government. - Petitioner told U.S. officials that he was fleeing Syria to travel to safety and the U.S. embassy in Istanbul.